Wedding ring tattoos have blown up in popularity over the past few years, and with good reason.

-Wedding ring alternatives have blown up in popularity over the past few years, and one of the most sought after options are tattoos.
-Not only do they commemorate a wedding in a much more permanent way than a ring, but tattoos also allow for more personalization, a tighter budget, and more flexibility for those who have careers that prevent them from even wearing a ring.
+Not only do they commemorate a wedding in a much more permanent way than a ring, but wedding ring tattoos also allow for more personalization, a tighter budget, and more flexibility for those who have careers that prevent them from even wearing a ring.

-But just like traditional rings, wedding tattoos require a lot of research.
+But just like traditional wedding rings, tattoo rings require a lot of research.
 We get a ton of questions from couples such as: What can I expect to pay?
 Will it hurt?
 Are they *really* impossible to remove?
 Read on to get the answers to these questions and more, below!

 Taking the unlikely $2,000 into consideration, tattoos are still much more affordable than actual rings.
 On average, Americans spend over $6,000 on engagement rings.
 This price doesn’t even include the cost of a wedding band, either — which run from $300 to $1,500.